 Student performance will be continually assessed throughout the course based on practices outlined in the Growing Success: Assessment, Evaluation, and Reporting in Ontario Schools, 2010, document.
-This includes individual assignments, group assignments, quizzes, teacher-student discussions, observations, a mid-term test, and a final exam.
+This includes individual assignments, group assignments, quizzes, teacher-student discussions, and observations.
 Every effort is made to include the co-construction of success criteria in student assessment.